-4.1 Standards and Interpretations adopted with no effect on the financial statements
+4.1 New and revised IFRSs applied with no material effect on the combined financial statements

-The following new and revised Standards and Interpretations have been adopted in these financial statements.
-Their adoption has not had any significant impact on the amounts reported in these financial statements but may affect the accounting for future transactions or arrangements.
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2015, have been adopted in these financial statements.
+The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.